 Have some fun with your walkabouts- maybe stop and do a couple lunges in the aisle, or only walk on your tip toes.
 Don’t be afraid of looking silly- you gotta do what you gotta do!

-For this simple exercise for any long flight, you will pretend to be marching!
+For these ways to stretch on an airplane, you will pretend to be marching!
 You can stand in the aisles or the bathroom for this exercise, where ever you can find a little space.

 Simply pull your knee up to your chest from a standing position, and lower it back to the floor.
 Repeat with the other leg.
 You get the picture!